Distributions on symmetric cones II: Beta-Riesz distribution

+From a applied point of view, the relevance of \emph{the octonions} remains unclear.
+An excellent review of the history, construction and many other properties of octonions is given in \citet{b:02}, where it is stated that... \textbf{However, there is still no \emph{proof} that the octonions are useful for understanding the real world}.
+We can only hope that eventually this question will be settled one way or another."

+For the sake of completeness, in this article the case of octonions is considered, but the veracity of the results obtained for this case can only be conjectured.
+Nonetheless, \citet[Section 1.4.5, pp. 22-24]{f:05} it is proved that the bi-dimensional density function of the eigenvalue, for a Gaussian ensemble of a $2 \times 2$ octonionic matrix, is obtained from the general joint density function of the eigenvalues for the Gaussian ensemble, assuming $m = 2$ and $\beta = 8$, see Section \ref{sec2}.
+Moreover, as is established in \citet{fk:94} and \citet{S:97} the result obtained in this article are valid for the \emph{algebra of Albert}, that is when hermitian matrices ($\mathbf{S}$) or hermitian product of matrices ($\mathbf{X}^{*}\mathbf{X}$) are $3 \times 3$ octonionic matrices.

 This article studies two versions for beta-Riesz distributions type I and II for real normed division algebras.
 Section \ref{sec2} reviews some definitions and notation on real normed division algebras.
-And also, introduces other mathematical tools as two definitions of the generalised gamma function on symmetric cones, two Jacobians with respect to Lebesgue measure and some integral results for real normed division algebras.
-Section \ref{sec3} proposes diverse properties of two versions of the Riesz distributions as their Bartlett decompositions, inverse Riesz distributions and the distribution of the generalized variance.
+And also, introduces other mathematical tools as three Jacobians with respect to Lebesgue measure and some integral results for real normed division algebras.
+Section \ref{sec3} proposes diverse properties of two versions of the Riesz distributions as their Bartlett decompositions, inverse Riesz distributions, the distribution of the generalized variance and the distribution of their eigenvalues.
 Section \ref{sec4} introduces two generalised beta functions and, in terms of these, two beta-Riesz distributions of type I and II are obtained for real normed division algebras.
 Also, the relationship between the Riesz distributions and the beta-Riesz distributions are studied.
 This section concludes studying the eigenvalues distributions of beta-Riesz distributions type I and II in their two versions for real normed division algebras.